-This campus vetting process for StartUp will ensure alignment of businesses with the campus mission.
+Alignment/ Enhancement of Mission: The campus vetting process for StartUp will ensure alignment of businesses with the campus mission.
 The intake process will evaluate how well businesses fit Fredonia values and strategic directions.
 The Fredonia StartUp NY committee, with participation from the broader community, will evaluate the strength and breadth of applicants' commitment to the campus and region.
-Consultation with relevant stakeholders - including business and community leaders, university administrators, faculty, staff, governance, and union representatives - will strengthen the intake process.
-Based on the factors outlined below, committee members will rate the strength of mission fit for each applicant business.
-Not all factors need be addressed by each applicant.
-Rather, a strong commitment to one or more factors, may, in some instances be sufficient to result in an endorsement.
-Lead reviewers from the StartUp committee will be asked to assign an overall rating of from 1 (low level of mission fit) to 5 (high level of mission fit).
-A final rating will be assigned based on discussions of the entire committee, and the rating and a description of mission fit will be passed along to the President and Cabinet for consideration.
+Consultation with relevant stakeholders including business and community leaders, university administrators, faculty, staff, governance, and union representatives - will strengthen the intake process.

-StartUp businesses must be committed to partnering with Fredonia in the following areas:
+StartUp businesses must be aligned with Fredonia's in the following areas:

-• Support for undergraduate, graduate, and professional education:
+1. Support for undergraduate, graduate, and professional education: